Strinux99/Bubble-Blast/README.md

 > This is the project I've created  to pass the Programming Exam at Università degli Studi di Milano (UniMI) - SSRI.

 # The game
-A playing field is initialized randomly with bubbles that can be found in 3 states:
-1- the bubble needs 3 increments to burst
+A playing field is initialized randomly with bubbles that can be found in 3 states: \n 1- the bubble needs 3 increments to burst
 2- 2 increments are enough to make it burst
 3- one increment is enough to burst the bubble